Harjeet Brar Bajakhana: Personal life

 He was a big kid with a strong build and stature.
 Since Kabaddi was immensely popular in rural Punjab at that time, his father, Sardar Bakshish Singh encouraged him to play this sport.
 He started to play in local tournaments and soon made his presence felt in all the games he played.
 When Harjit Brar was in 8th standard, he participated in Mini Games at Guwahati and won the tournament.
-Seeing his determination and grip on the game, he was admitted to Sports college, Jalandhar, Punjab (India) and this is from where his professional Kabaddi career took off.
+Seeing his determination and grip on the game, he was admitted to Sports college, Jalandhar, Punjab (India) and this is where his professional Kabaddi career took off.

+He was married to Narinderjit Kaur and had a daughter, Gagan Harjeet Kaur a year later.

 Kabaddi career

-He made his International debut in 1994, when he came to play in Canada.
-His unmatched qualities and respect he showed for opponents soon made him the man of the masses.
+He made his international debut in 1994, when he came to play in Canada.
+His redoubtable qualities and the respect he showed for opponents soon made him a popular figure.
 Harjit Bajakhana became a synonym to Kabaddi.
 During the final of 1996 Kabaddi World Cup, prize money of one lakh Rupees was awarded for his single winning raid.
-At one time in Canada, his one raid attracted a bet of $100,000.00.
+At one time in Canada, his one raid attracted a bet of $35,000.00.
 Such was his stature.